MRCIEU/epigenetics-journal-club/readme.md

   Rscript --vanilla scripts/generate-candidates.r 60 jc.csv
   ```

-*Once you have selected papers to present, add their PMIDs to "data/presented.txt".*
+*Once you have selected papers to present, add their PMIDs to "data/presented.txt"
+and add the list of papers to 'data/papers.csv'.*